 Life coaching is a two-way, highly personalized street with collaboration & trust being the essential factors.
 A solid bond between the coach and client is vital to empower the client to act independently and self-realize their goals.
 It may not be possible to map out a life coaching session plan to the smallest details, but the broad objectives that have been established can be followed to ensure that the life coach session structure journeys towards the final goals that a client wants to attain.

-- How many sessions do you need with a life coach?
+1. How many sessions does a life coach need with a client?

 Life coaching is a highly personalized field and people seek out the services of a life coach for varied reasons including personal, professional, health etc., to become more productive, lead a more fulfilling & value-added life, and most importantly, to attain their unfulfilled goals.